percona/psmdb-docs/docs/install/install-pro.md

-# Install Pro packages of Percona Server for MongoDB
+# Install Pro builds of Percona Server for MongoDB

-This document provides guidelines how to install Pro packages of Percona Server for MongoDB from Percona repositories.
-[Learn more about PSMDB Pro :material-arrow-top-right:](../psmdb-pro.md).
+This document provides guidelines how to install Pro builds of Percona Server for MongoDB from Percona repositories.
+[Learn more about Professional builds](../psmdb-pro.md).

 ## Procedure

-1. Request the access to the pro repository from Percona Support.
+1. Request the access to the Pro builds repository from Percona Support.
 You will receive the client ID and the access token.

 2. Configure the repository